biga-ahk/biga.ahk/src/string/lowerCase.md

-Converts string, as space separated words, to lower case.
+Converts `string`, as space separated words, to lower case.

 ## Arguments